 At only 22 years old he has the wisdom of at least a 29 year old and if he could share words of wisdom to his younger self he would say "are you sure you want to eat that jelly bean?"

-This is Brian's first season with Monashee, he brings with him 17 seasons of experience in snow-cat and snowmobile repair/maintenance on a local Vancouver ski hill.
+This is Brian's second season with Monashee, he brings with him 17 seasons of experience in snow-cat and snowmobile repair/maintenance on a local Vancouver ski hill.
 A love of winter and outdoor activities are important to him such as snowmobiling, skiing, winter camping and natural hot springs rank high for his leisure time.
 Brian is a journeyman heavy duty and small engine mechanic who chose to specify in Bombardier machine repair and maintenance.
-He is excited to join the Monashee family!
+He is excited to be a part of the Monashee family!